Heading

 After our extended day of travels and travails, we arrived at Oasis resort.
 Anita and Joven were joyfully reunited, even though the beans had already been spilled by the airport staff during the luggage fiasco, when they had spoken with Joven on the phone, inadvertently referring to his wife and her whereabouts!

-After the chaos and confusion in the changes and corralling various teenagers, and extremely loud balloon popping, the evening ended with Pastor Angela leading a devotion on Gideon and how God can use anyone to carry out his plans.
+After the chaos and confusion in the changes and locating and corralling various teenagers, and extremely loud balloon popping, the evening ended with Pastor Angela leading a devotion on Gideon and how God can use anyone to carry out his plans.
 A Canadian Q and A from Nathan was followed by treats.

 More prayer items: House building tomorrow-- safety on job site, tools would work, spirit of co-operation on teams.
 Exam prep for Philipino students-- wisdom and knowledge for tutoring those who need extra help.